xplodwild/realmdefensecheat/README.md

 the game's settings, press "Contact", and copy the "ID" contained in the message.
 It looks like "abcdef12-1234-ab12-abcd-12345678abcd".

-Once the program did its things, press the "Restore" button in the game's Save settings.
-Your gem counter should have increased by 1000.
+Once the program did its things, open the game again.
+Your gem counter should now have increased by 1000.

 ## Building the software